 Standing orders regulate the form and content of board meetings and the Board's financial regulations provide a framework for financial decisions.
-Performance reports are made at each board meeting and the Board's key performance indicators are subject to regular periodic review.
+Performance reports are reviewed at Board meetings and the Board's key performance indicators are subject to regular periodic review.

-As part of its commitment to lifelong learning and to foster a personal development culture and seek to retain personnel, the organisation operates an internal recruitment procedure that encourages personal development and ultimately improve leadership capacity.
+As part of its commitment to lifelong learning and to foster a personal development culture and seek to retain personnel the organisation operates an internal recruitment procedure that encourages personal development and ultimately improve leadership capacity.